itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ## How it works for Developers

-Once you install the add-on, visit one of your repositories and a CloudCannon option will be available in the sidebar.
+Once you install the Add-on, visit one of your repositories and a CloudCannon option will be available in the sidebar.
 Selecting this option will allow you to create sites from this repository.
 If you already have CloudCannon sites attached to this repository they will be visible here.​

 ![](/uploads/versions/bb-source---x----900-563x---.png)